Alizter/dune/doc/reference/dune/library.rst

    They can be configured through options using ``(inline_tests <options>)``.

-   See :ref:`inline_tests` for a reference of corresponding options.
+   See :doc:`/reference/dune/inline-tests-field` for a reference of corresponding options.

 .. describe:: (root_module <module>)